FAQ

 It took longer, and;

 My clergy member is willing to help support me financially by helping me pay for counseling.
-However, I can’t find someone in my area who both has the specialty areas I need and as well as someone who will uphold my spiritual values.
+However, I can’t find someone in my area who has both the specialty areas I need and someone who will uphold my spiritual values.
 How do I approach my clergy member about working with you remotely?

 You can respectfully address the following with your clergy member:

-First, just discuss what you’ve shared with me before about not having access close by to a qualified therapist that meets your needs, and how long it would/could take to travel to another city to meet with a qualified professional;
+First, just discuss what you’ve shared with me before about not having access to a qualified therapist close by who meets your needs, and how long it would/could take to travel to another city to meet with a qualified professional.

-With video and phone technology being so much better and low cost now it is changing how people access healthcare in many ways.
+With video and phone technology being so much better and low-cost now, it is changing how people access healthcare in many ways.
 For example, in addition to what I provide in this field of counseling, some doctors (both general practitioners and psychiatrists) are now “meeting” with rural patients via video conferencing over the web with people who would otherwise not have access to a doctor.
-Thus it is becoming more common as technology is allowing people greater choice in selecting providers for their care.
-Both the Bishops (and other clergy I work with) and my clients appreciate it, in my case, as for the same cost they can get better and more well-suited care.
+Thus, it is becoming more common as technology is allowing people greater choices in selecting providers for their care.
+Both the Bishops (and other clergy I work with) and my clients appreciate it; in my case, for the same cost, they can get better and more well-suited care.

-I one of the few in my field on this cutting-edge who is providing this option.
+Long before Zoom became commonplace, I was one of the few in my field who was an early adopter on the cutting edge, who provided this option.
 I have clients all over the country and even a few international clients I work with this way (see Client Map).

 He or she is more than welcome to call me directly at 801.787.8014 or email me at jonathan@RelateGREAT.net, and I will be happy to answer any of their questions or concerns about working in this manner.